devlucky/Kakapo/README.md

 }
 ```

-When a request is matched, the RouteHandler receives a `Request` object that represents your request including components, query parameters, HTTPBody and HTTPHeaders.
+When a request is matched, the RouteHandler receives a `Request` object that represents your request including components, query parameters, httpBody and httpHeaders.
 The `Request` object can be useful when building dynamic responses.

 #### Third-Party Libraries